gastonoterom/gastonotero-hugo/content/resume/_index.md

 Maintainer of cloud and physical server infrastructure using Linux and Windows Server.

+- **Argentis Consulting, SAP Official Partner (July 2018 - October 2018):** Intern

+Now acquired by SEIDOR.
+This internship was part of an educational program from my academic institution

+* Assisted software engineers with daily tasks to support backend development.
+* Gained foundational knowledge in SQL and backend systems
+* Learned about SAP systems and the partnership program they have with different companies

 ## Education

-- **Universidad Tecnológica Nacional (2018-2024):** Information Systems engineer: Thesis & all exams approved, awaiting my degree.
+- **Universidad Tecnológica Nacional (2018-2024):** Information Systems engineer

+* All exams are already approved
+* Thesis finished & approved with a 10 out of 10 grade
+* Awaiting my degree

+Honors:
+* Thesis received award as the most influential by the community

 ## Languages